Asylum (Person of Interest): Plot

 Control (Camryn Manheim) and her henchmen kidnap a woman (Erin Dilly) after crashing her car and put a body in the woman's car before setting it on fire.
 She then tortures the woman, accusing her of working with Samaritan.
 After hours of denial, the woman finally admits to work for it, warning Control about something coming.
 Meanwhile, Reese (Jim Caviezel) and Fusco (Kevin Chapman) investigate a crime scene where one of Elias' hitmen killed members of The Brotherhood.
 The Machine then produces two numbers: Dominic (Winston Duke) and Elias (Enrico Colantoni).

 Reese and Fusco discover that Elias has set up a base of operations at the New York Savings Bank.
 They confront Elias, who refuses their help.
 Then, The Brotherhood ambushes the bank and captures them, with Harper Rose (Annie Ilonzeh) among them.
 At the train station, Shaw's phone rings and Root (Amy Acker) answers, hearing Shaw's voice asking for her help before hanging up.
 Despite Finch (Michael Emerson) being convinced that it's a trap, Root still intends to find Shaw.
 She blackmails the Machine to help them by threatening to kill herself in the rooftop of a building.
 The Machine gives her admin access to help her.
-They trace the call to an psychiatric hospital.
+They trace the call to a psychiatric hospital.

-Finch and Root access the hospital's fiber-optic system and find a cryptic message from Samaritan, stating its intentions to find the Machine as it beginst to crack Finch's laptop.
+Finch and Root access the hospital's fiber-optic system and find a cryptic message from Samaritan, stating its intentions to find the Machine as it begins to crack Finch's laptop.
 In order to get more information, Root poses as a doctor while Finch is put in the hospital posing as a patient.
 He causes an inmate to fight the guards, which allows him to enter the control room and discover that the hospital's ninth floor is extremely guarded, housing the worst patients in the hospital.
 Root infiltrates the floor and discovers that the hospital serves as the base of operations for Greer (John Nolan) and Samaritan.
 She tells Finch to escape while she goes to retrieve Shaw but realizes that she has been transferred out of the hospital.
 She then fights Rousseau (Cara Buono) but she is subdued and sedated.